-Ask what they need.
-If you’re ever unsure, or even if you think you are sure, ask your partner “what do you need from me?
+If you’re ever unsure, or even if you think you are sure, ask your partner:“what do you need from me?
 Would you like me to just listen or would you like my advice?”
 This offers them the chance to consider what their needs are and clarify for you the next steps (as follows).
-Perhaps even ask yourself and/or your partner: “what is the purpose of this conversation?
+Perhaps even ask yourself and/or your partner: what is the purpose of this conversation?
 Is it to truly connect with my partner?
-Or is it to move forward with an action plan?”
+Or is it to move forward with an action plan?
 Gaining clarity on the goal of the conversation can help set you both up moving forward with it.

-Don’t fix it.
 When our partners arrive in pain and are hurt, our usual inclination is to help them feel better.
 However, emotions are not something to be “fixed.”
 Emotions are not a problem to be solved.
 They are part of the human experience, in need of attention.
-In fact, ironically quite the opposite might be true: rather than doing something to help with your partner’s emotions, doing nothing is often what is needed.
+In fact, ironically quite the opposite might be true.
+Rather than doing something to help with your partner’s emotions, doing nothing is often what is needed.
 What I mean by “doing nothing” is sitting with them, remaining present, perhaps holding their hand or holding them if they are in emotional pain.

-Follow with curiosity.
 How does it feel when someone asks you about what you do for work, how your day has been, or is wanting to know more about who you are?
 What does this message of inquiry tell us?
 That we are seen.
 That we matter.
 And that someone cares about us and our experience.
-Knowing this can help us remember to do the same for others by expressing curiosity around how they are doing and what their needs are.
-When our partner is in pain, stating something like “tell me more about that,” or “what was that like for you?” can go an incredibly long way in connecting with and supporting them.
+Knowing this can help us remember to do the same for others by expressing curiosity about how they are doing and what their needs are.
+When our partner is in pain, stating something like “tell me more about that,” or “what was that like for you?” can go far in connecting with and supporting them.

-Practicing empathy, reflecting the feelings that are shared in their experience, and holding them as they feel can be the start to a very trusting and therefore long-lasting relationship.
-When we show up with the intention of simply being there to witness and support rather than fixing someone’s emotional experience, we are on our way to bettering ourselves, our relationships, and even our communities.
+Practicing empathy, reflecting the feelings that are shared in their experience, and holding them as they feel can be the start to a very trusting and long-lasting relationship.
+When we show up with the intention of simply being there to witness than fix someone’s emotional experience, we are on our way to bettering ourselves, our relationships, and even our communities.